FrankensteinVariorum/fv-postCollation/README.md

 * **Input:** `preP5c-output` directory
 * **Output:** `preP5d-output` directory
 * 2018-10-15 ebb: This XSLT plants medial seg END markers to surround multiple element nodes in between fragmented seg start-pairs and end-pairs
-    * CHANGE THIS when ready to process full 5d collection

 ### Run `P5-Pt5raiseSegElems.xsl`
 * 2018-07-30 ebb: Run this with Saxon at command line to raise paired seg markers, using: